 What internet speeds can you get with the XB6?

-With 32 downstream DOCSIS 3.1 channels, the XB6 can deliver nearly gigabit internet speeds given sufficient network provisioning from Comcast.
+With 32 downstream DOCSIS 3.1 channels, the XB6 can deliver nearly gigabit download speeds given sufficient network provisioning from Comcast.
 I measured about 750 Mbps down and 300 Mbps up in my testing.

 Does the Xfinity gateway have good WiFi range?

-The XB6 has four internal dual-band antennas for WiFi 6 support.
-It can cover about 1500 square feet on its own for homes with standard construction.
-Add xFi Pods ($199 for 2) to expand coverage further if needed.
+The XB6 has four internal dual‑band antennas for Wi‑Fi 5 support.
+Actual coverage depends on layout and building materials; add xFi Pods (typically $199 for 2) to expand coverage further if needed.

 Can you use your own router with Xfinity Internet?